 About the Role

 The successful applicant will be able to work to tight deadlines, have strong communication skills, and the ability to work independently within a small team.
-They will be working alongside talented engineers and would be expected to integrate well into this environment.
-The successful applicant will report to a Principal Engineer but a high degree of technical independence is expected.
-This is a role with a high degree of responsibility and autonomy.
+They will be working alongside talented PhD level engineers, and would be expected to integrate well into this environment, contributing to a range of live projects while taking the lead on others.
+A high degree of technical independence is expected.

 Skills and Experience